-Though our algorithm is inspired by the reweighting scheme from IRLS \citep{intro}, some alternative linear estimators and weighting schemes can replace the original ones.
-In this section, we replaced the repeated median estimator in our algorithm with Theil-Sen estimator or median estimator and replaced the weighting scheme with a zero-mean Gaussian function where smaller residual means larger weight.
-We tuned the $\lambda$ (in the Gaussian weighting it is the variance $\sigma$), and the results are shown in table \ref{table:alternative} in the appendix.
+Although our algorithm is inspired by the reweighting scheme from IRLS \citep{intro}, some alternative linear estimators and weighting schemes can replace the original ones.
+In this section, we replace the repeated median estimator in our algorithm with the Theil-Sen estimator or the median estimator and replace the weighting scheme with a zero-mean Gaussian function where smaller residual means larger weight.
+We tune the $\lambda$ (in the Gaussian weighting it is the variance $\sigma$), and the results are shown in table \ref{table:alternative}.
 The experiments are performed on the MNIST dataset with label-flipping attacks.
-Median and Theil-Sen estimators achieve similar results as the Repeated Median estimator, but they can be attacked in a few cases.
-For example, $\lambda = 5$ and $\delta = 0.01$ for Median estimator and $\lambda = 5$ and $\delta = 0.05$ for Theil-Sen estimator.
-Theil-Sen estimator, especially, only has a breakdown point of 29.3\%, meaning that it will more easily be broken when the number of attackers increases.
+The median and Theil-Sen estimators achieve similar results as the Repeated Median estimator, but they can be attacked in a few cases.
+For example, $\lambda = 5$ and $\delta = 0.01$ for the median estimator and $\lambda = 5$ and $\delta = 0.05$ for the Theil-Sen estimator.
+The Theil-Sen estimator, especially, only has a relatively low breakdown point than Repeated Median, meaning that it will more easily be broken when the number of attackers increases.
 The alternative Gaussian weighting scheme is fairly robust against label-flipping attacks.
-This demonstrates that the robustness comes from our framework rather than intricate hyperparameter tuning.
+This demonstrates that the robustness comes from our algorithm rather than intricate hyperparameter tuning.